MrVeit/Veittech-UnigramPayment/README.md

 - The `CLIENT_SECRET_KEY` variable is the same signature key as the previous one, but for your Unity game.
 With it, before creating a payment request, you will need to authorize on the API server. **IMPORTANT:** It must also be stored securely and must not be public,

 - The `CLIENT_JWT_SIGN` variable is an additional signing key with which your Unity game, after authorizing to the API server and receiving a generated JWT token, is signed with this key.
-Then, when requesting other API methods, the Unity game sends this generated JWT token in the Authorizatio header, and the server decrypts the token value with this key to allow access to its functionality if the values match.
+Then, when requesting other API methods, the Unity game sends this generated JWT token in the Authorization header, and the server decrypts the token value with this key to allow access to its functionality if the values match.

 For the Telegram bot, the environment variables will look like this:
 ```config